Reading time: 8 min

 DB2 does not control the use of transactions.
 They can be opened in one procedure and closed in another.

-In the case of Microsoft SQL Server it does not work like this.
+In Microsoft SQL Server, it does not work like this.
 In SQL Server, you can only start as many transactions as you finish or undo in a single procedure.

 Functions